-What is a Cryptolocker?
+What Is a Cryptolocker?

 A Cryptolocker is a high-level computer virus, usually circulated in the form of an attachment, disguised to look like an Auspost email notification or invoice such as an energy bill.
-Opening or downloading the attachment will lead to you having all your data encrypted and leaving you 3 days to pay a ransom or suffer complete loss of all your files.
+Opening or downloading the attachment will lead to you having all your data encrypted and leaving you 3 days to pay a ransom or suffer a complete loss of all your files.

-At times hiding in a link sent to you on Facebook, Skype, etc. If you get a request from a friend, family member or work colleague to pay money or check an attachment, always double check via a phone call or SMS.
+At times hiding in a link sent to you on Facebook, Skype, etc. If you get a request from a friend, family member or work colleague to pay money or check an attachment, always double-check via a phone call or SMS.

 Cryptolockers are LOUD.
 Once you have contracted the virus and it has manifested itself, you will definitely know.
 A popup screen will appear telling you that your machine has been locked up and all your files encrypted (see image below).
 The hacker will usually give you countdown clock, to increase panic, every tick dragging you closer to hard-drive wipeout.

 All data is worth something to someone and Cryptolockers are all about monetising that data.
 It has become one of the most highly sophisticated and profitable viruses to date, making over 1 Billion dollars in 2016 alone.
 Once the virus is contracted, it can cost anywhere between $1,500 – $15,000 to retrieve your data.